supervisely-ecosystem/serve-InSPyReNet/README.md

 Models under a **Salient Instance Segmentation** task are usually used for separating foreground from background.
 They predict a mask for the foreground object.
 These models are **class-agnostic**, which means they can't predict a class label for an object.

-The app is a **serving App** that allows you to apply the model to an image inside the **Supervisely platform** or beyond it (using the [Inference Session API](https://developer.supervise.ly/app-development/neural-network-integration/inference-api-tutorial)).
+The app allows you to apply the model to an image inside the **Supervisely platform** or beyond it (using the [Inference Session API](https://developer.supervise.ly/app-development/neural-network-integration/inference-api-tutorial)).

-In our experience, this model could give near perfect predictions, but it uses a lot of **CUDA memory** comparing to other models at this task.
+In our experience, **InSPyReNet** could give near perfect predictions, but it uses a lot of **CUDA memory** comparing to other models at this task.

 ## Pretrained models